 Heavy creatives can be a major reason for ad discrepancy.
 Unfortunately, some creatives are just heavier than others.
 For example, video ads are generally heavier than display ads and require extra time to load.

 Imagine that you’re serving outstream video ads on your website.
 Now, a user comes to your site but leaves before the ad was still loading.
 As a result, there will be a discrepancy in the final number of impressions (video plays) served.
-Publisher’s ad server counted the impressions, but the ad did not have a chance to be displayed.
+The publisher’s ad server counted the impressions, but the ad did not have a chance to be displayed.

 6. Bot traffic